World’s Top 15 Famous Castles: Beautiful Masterpieces

 2) Mont Saint Michel Castle

-Mont Saint-Michel is an island and the mainland commune in Normandy, France.
+Ever heard of Mont Saint-Michel?
+It’s this amazing fortified island in Normandy, France, that’s also a functioning town.
 It is one of the most famous tourist attractions in France, attracting millions of visitors every year.
-The island is situated about 1 km off the northwestern coast of the country, which is located at the mouth of the river Couesnon near Avranches.
+The island lies approximately 1 km out to the northwest coast of the country, which is at the mouth of the river Couesnon near Avranches.
 Usually, it is surrounded by broad sandbanks and becomes the island only when the tides are very high.
 The population of Mont Saint-Michel is less than 50 people.
-The highest point of the island is on the top of the bell tower of the abbey, 170 meters above sea level.
+The highest point of the island is on the top of the bell tower of the abbey, 92 meters above sea level

 3) Bodiam Castle